P1sec/gea-implementation/README.md

 and GEA-2*"](https://eprint.iacr.org/2021/819.pdf) research paper provides the complete description of both algorithms, and an efficient cryptanalysis against GEA-1 (allowing to weaken the key strength to 40 bits instead of 64).
-A [2nd paper]() proposes a cryptanalysis against GEA2
+A [2nd paper](https://eprint.iacr.org/2021/829.pdf) extends this cryptanalysis and provides a broader look at this kind of cryptographic construct.

-Both GEA-1 and GEA-2 are stream-cipher based on 3, and respectively 4, LFSRs and a boolean function.
+Both GEA-1 and GEA-2 are stream-ciphers based on 3, and respectively 4, LFSRs and a boolean function.